 • The authors derive estimates for the recovery rate ρ from the ontogenetic growth model.
 Implicitly, the authors equate here the process of fattening up following starvation to the process of body size growth after birth.
 I find this also a questionable assumption, the latter has to do with developing body tissues and structures, whereas the former is a process of replenishing storage compartments.
 I hence disagree with the starting point that recovery from- starvation parameters can be deduced from the ontogenetic growth model.

+We agree with the referee and did not make this clear enough in the first iteration of the paper, but we do in fact employ different energetics for the recovery which is only accounting for refilling fat storage.
+This is encapsulated in our a^prime estimate which we employ for recovery along the ontogenetic curve.
+The ontogenetic growth curve encapsulates a wide variety of shapes largely controlled by a and so a^prime leads to replenishment along a different trajectory.
+We didn’t draw this in the original growth curve schematic because we felt that it was confusing to the reader.
+It should also be noted that differences in a of XXXX percent in a^prime lead to differences in the timescale of XXXX and the overall scaling across organisms is preserved, and so this is a relatively small effect.

 • In the last section on evolution of body size, the authors identify the ESS with the consumer body size with the highest steady-state density of consumers.
 This assumption is in contrast to any other theory in consumer-resource interaction, in which it invariably holds that the consumer type with the lowest equilibrium resource density is the winner over evolutionary time.
 Unfortunately, in the model that the authors develop this is the non-sensical consumer with σ = λ as is made clear in figure 6 of the paper.
 In summary, I can only conclude that I am not at all convinced by this manuscript, which involves a lot of (mathematical) reasoning, but is founded on a flawed biological basis.
 I apologise for this harsh judgement, but I fail to see an alternative.

 We have now reformulated our analysis of competitive advantage (or invasibility) by comparing the steady states of the resource for both resident and invading populations.
 According to R-star theory, the consumer that can push its resource to the lower steady state will have a competitive advantage.
 Moreover, we avoid ESS terminology to prevent confusion of our analysis with game-theoretic methods, and focus instead on addressing potential competitive advantages/disadvantages of an invading consumer with modified body mass.
-We also note that although starvation rates are modified by changing the body mass of the invading consumer, the extent to which mass can be added or removed are strictly constrained by 1) at the small end, the proportion of body mass that is fat (chi = -f0*M^(gamma-1), and 2) at the large end, the reproductive body mass (which we assume is 0.95 the asymptotic mass, such that chi cannot be greater than 0.05).
-Because of these constraints, the σ > λ condition is always true, and our analysis does not disobey the fundamental laws dictated by our formulation.
-This revised approach (comparing R-star’s of the invader and resident population) indicates that the maximum size of mammalian body mass is 7.3x10^7g, which is very close to the observed 7.4x10^7g value reported by Smith et al. (Science) 2010.
+We also note that although starvation rates are modified by changing the body mass of the invading consumer, the extent to which mass can be added or removed are strictly constrained by 1) at the small end, the proportion of body mass that is fat (chi = -f_0*M^(gamma-1), and 2) at the large end, the reproductive body mass (which we assume is 0.95 the asymptotic mass, such that chi cannot be greater than 0.05).
+Because of these constraints, the σ > λ condition is always held, and our analysis does not disobey the fundamental laws dictated by our formulation.
+This revised approach (comparing R-star’s of the invader and resident population) indicates that the maximum size of mammalian body mass is 1.73x10^7g, which is very close to the observed maximum mammalian body size of 1.74x10^7g value reported by Smith et al. (Science) 2010.